how2herb/foley-farms/src/pages/index.md

   - type: intro
     title: Foley Farms
     subtitle: >-
-      Settled within the beautiful Rogue Valley on family owned land since 1964, Foley Farms is a tier  II recreational licensed outdoor operation producing premium material.
-Strictly adhering to proven organic methods, Foley Farms ventures to deliver the finest quality using the consummate synergy of tried and true organic farming and cutting edge technology.
-We are dedicated to producing 100% premium fresh frozen material and whole flower for Oregon processors and retailers.
+      Foley Farms ventures to deliver the finest quality using the consummate synergy of tried and true organic farming and cutting edge technology.
     section_id: intro
     background_style: style1
     actions: